-With a background in communications and project management and with over seven years of experience in cybersecurity operations, dmarcian’s Chief Operating Officer Shannon Draegen talks about our hiring process.
+With a background in communications and project management and with over seven years of experience in cybersecurity operations, dmarcian’s Chief Executive Officer Shannon Draegen talks about our hiring process.

 dmarcian is a mission-driven company determined to make secure, improved email available to everyone.
 We are also a value-centric company that recognizes the potential in every person, and we try to speak to that in every aspect of our business.
 We’re a company made up of people, not investors, so one way of getting to know dmarcian is to take a look at our hiring process.

 Our goal is to hire the best, brightest and most intrinsically motivated people, and in order to do that, we have to be borderless.
 Globalization can be seen as a negative term depending upon the context, but there is also the positive aspect of bringing people together.

 Being a remote-first organization means that we aren’t confined to one geographic location and that we can hire smart, talented people globally.
 We are able to offer jobs with high standards of benefits and a good quality of life to people who may be living in locations that have limited local opportunities.

 Instead of focusing on the differences among people, we want to concentrate on the similarities.
 We believe that people are deeper than just the collection of events on their resume.
 We want a holistic understanding of the individual—not just their previous roles and titles—and our hiring process is designed with that in mind.

 We are looking for people who emulate our principles—a multi-faceted individual who is equally developed in introspection, thoughtful collaboration and teamwork.
 Someone who is altruistic in both their professional and personal roles.
 We look for people who are independent enough to view the whole picture and who aren’t overly dependent upon being managed.